grafana/agent/docs/sources/operator/helm-getting-started.md

     helm install my-release grafana/grafana-agent-operator
     ```

-    If you want to modify the default parameters, you can create a `values.yaml` file and pass it in to `helm install`:
+    If you want to modify the default parameters, you can create a `values.yaml` file and pass it to `helm install`:

     ```bash
     helm install my-release grafana/grafana-agent-operator -f values.yaml